-While each healthcare organization wants to be the best in their respective industry, every single one has the same goal: more positive outcomes for their patients.
+While each healthcare organization wants to be the best in their respective industry, every single one has likely asked themselves: What is population health, and how can I improve outcomes for more patients?
 In order to make that happen, care providers are collaborating to coordinate the delivery of care, no matter how much the care setting varies for the patient.

 With advancements in technology and transparency in healthcare, organizations have to deal with consumerism in a way they never have before.
 Patients are finally understanding their options and making educated decisions about their care.
 How does your organization stand out in the sea of options?
 What can you do for your patients to ensure they get the best experience possible?

 Companies like Formativ Health are working to help providers improve that experience, from marketing before the patient even gets in the door, all the way to billing and payments after the patient is gone.
 Once a patient shows interest in the organization, Formativ has tools that assist in handling the entire onboarding process.
 They begin by opening up patient access through engagement services that allow patients to interact the way that they are most comfortable, resulting in quicker responses and better communication.